Preparation of this accessibility statement

 We do not plan to add captions to live video streams because live video is exempt from meeting the accessibility regulations.

-We have engaged an accessibility service, Silktide, to provide real-time comprehensive accessibility information rather than single point in time audits.
-This means we have constant and detailed feedback on fixes required, their priority and impact on the user, the number of them and where they are found.
+As part of our website solution, we have an accessibility function which is being used to identify and update any issues found.
 We commit to working through these fixes in a logical and prioritised way, focusing on the impact to the user first, and retaining the service ongoing.

 Updates on this accessibility tracking will be reported twice a year at the Equality, Diversity and Inclusion Board.

-We are using this approach because we recognise that websites are dynamic spaces.
-We want to be sure that we are comprehensively fixing issues not only as they stand at one audit, but as they continue to arise.
 We recognise that we can design in accessibility as standard, but as websites are amended it is very easy to lose accessibility through lack of deep expertise of editors; for example in simple writing styles, or in tagging pdfs.
-The realtime, always-on audit means we have a running log of issues and can continually work in a prioritised and systematic way to fix them.
+The real-time, always-on audit means we have a running log of issues and can continually work in a prioritised and systematic way to fix them.